Tag along for our FTC disclosure saga here. The following article was last updated on Dec 5, 2025 ...

 As above, you might need to try whatever's slimmer or softer.
 Foam that's a little too firm can irritate ear canals.

 You might also need to try a different texture.
-Some motorcycle earplugs made from open-cell foam can cause more chafing when they're removed and inserted repeatedly.
-Some are made from finer or coarser foam and some are smoother, with a smooth "skin".
+Open-cell foam motorcycle earplugs can cause more chafing when you remove and insert them repeatedly.
+Some use finer or coarser foam and some feel smoother with a smooth "skin".

 It might also be worth trying "no-roll" foam or re-usable silicone to see if these get along with your ears a little better.
-Although the NRRs aren't quite as good as foamies, they're a lot better than going without or being distracted by discomfort.
+Although NRRs don't quite match foamies, they still beat going without or riding while discomfort distracts you.

 You can also try switching between a few different earplug brands and types.

-Lastly, a wee dab of "Oto-Ease", a lubricant specifically designed to be used with hearing aids and similar, can work wonders to reduce irritation.
+Lastly, apply a wee dab of "Oto-Ease"-a lubricant specifically designed for hearing aids and similar devices-to reduce irritation.
 Use just a teensy, tiny bit, especially on foam plugs.
 (And please, don't use spit.
 No one wants to see that.)

 "I can't get anything to work"

 The downside is that they're a little expensive and the NRR is only 22.
-Much better than nothing but that's not really considered enough noise reduction to prevent damage while riding.
+Much better than nothing but that level doesn't provide enough noise reduction to prevent damage while riding.
 Some have reported success with more conventional earplugs, with a goo ball over the top.

 Happy Hearing

 What's working for you?
 What isn't working?
-Let us know in the comments if you have any questions about the art and science of ear protection or your own tips for achieving earplug nirvana.
+Share your questions about the art and science of ear protection or your tips for achieving earplug nirvana in the comments.
 Your input is invited.
 Leave a comment and/or write an article!

 Thoughts gone wild?
 Write an article!